 You will be connected to a ventilator.
 This is a machine that moves air in and out of your lungs.
-Next, the doctor will cut several keyhole openings in the chest wall between the ribs.
+Next, several keyhole openings will be cut in the chest wall between the ribs.
 One or more chest tubes may be placed into the side of the chest.
 These tubes will be used to drain fluid and monitor air leakage.
 A needle may be used to inject carbon dioxide gas into the chest cavity.
-The gas will make it easier for the doctor to see internal structures.
+The gas will make it easier for internal structures to be viewed.

-The doctor will then pass a small camera, called an endoscope, through one of the incisions.
+A small camera, called an endoscope, will be passed through one of the incisions.
 The camera will light, magnify, and project the structures onto a video screen.
 The camera will be attached to one of the robotic arms.
 The other arms will hold instruments for grasping, cutting, dissecting, and suturing.
 These may include:

 If you are doing well, the breathing tube will be removed.
 Later, the chest tubes will be removed.